zooko/smalloc/README.md

 multiple of that alignment.
 Required alignments are always a power of 2.

-In order to be able to satisfy such requests, we need to ensure that every slot whose size is a power of 2 begins at a virtual memory address which is an integer multiple of its slot size.
+In order satisfy such requests we'll ensure that every slot whose size is a power of 2 begins at a virtual memory address which is an integer multiple of its slot size.
 Since slots are the least-significant part of the virtual memory address layout and slabs are the second-least-significant part, this mean that slabs with slots of power-of-2 sizes have to begin at a virtual memory address which is an integer multiple of the slot size.

 Okay, now you know everything there is to know about `smalloc`'s data model and memory layout.
 Given this information, you can calculate the